davidfairbairn/data_access/README.md

 ## Acknowledgements

-The HSAF Toolkit is developed as part of the Hydrology SAF (H-SAF) initiative.
+The H SAF Toolkit is developed as part of the Hydrology SAF (H SAF) initiative.